-Prerequisite: BIOL 101, 104 or 106.
+Prerequisite: BIOL 101, 104 or 106, or BIOL 123, or BIOL 124.

 Flora and fauna of selected biomes including field observation, identification, classification, and ecological relationships.
-Students must be prepared to camp out while in the field.
+Students must be prepared to camp genetics of gene structure and function.
+Introduction to population genetics.